Christine Michel Carter: Legal and policy citations

 Carter’s work has been cited in legal briefs, policy studies, and academic materials.
-In 2022, the Independent Women’s Law Center cited her 2018 Forbes article, “Why Millennial Moms Are Seeing Accelerated Success Working From Home," in an amicus curiae brief to the Supreme Court of Ohio in Schaad v.
+In 2022, the Independent Women’s Law Center cited her 2018 Forbes article, "Why Millennial Moms Are Seeing Accelerated Success Working From Home", in an amicus curiae brief to the Supreme Court of Ohio in Schaad v.
 Alder, a case concerning the municipal taxation of remote workers during the COVID-19 pandemic.
-In 2023, a coalition including the Black Economic Alliance Foundation, the Executive Leadership Council, the National Bankers Association, U.S. Black Chambers, Inc., and the National Association of Investment Companies cited her 2021 Forbes article, “Black Female-Founded Companies Need Funding, Not Accelerators or Incubators," in an amicus brief to the U.S. Court of Appeals for the Eleventh Circuit in American Alliance for Equal Rights v.
+In 2023, a coalition including the Black Economic Alliance Foundation, the Executive Leadership Council, the National Bankers Association, U.S. Black Chambers, Inc., and the National Association of Investment Companies cited her 2021 Forbes article, "Black Female-Founded Companies Need Funding, Not Accelerators or Incubators", in an amicus brief to the U.S. Court of Appeals for the Eleventh Circuit in American Alliance for Equal Rights v.
 Fearless Fund.
 Her reporting is also referenced in public-health legal resources published by the Public Health Law Center at Mitchell Hamline School of Law and in a European Parliament study on the gendered impacts of the COVID-19 crisis.

+In 2025, Carter’s Forbes article, "Five Years Later, Working Mothers Continue to Leave the Workforce" was cited during debate over Congressman Mark Messmer's Empowering Employer Child and Elder Care Solutions Act, with Democratic members referencing the article to support the argument that caregiving costs contribute to women leaving the workforce and that the proposed legislation may not address broader structural issues.

 Recognition

-TODAY named Carter one of the “funniest parents on social media" four times in 2020 and 2021.
-In 2023, she won a Folio Eddie Award for an open letter in Parents titled “An Open Letter to Black Birthing People During Black Maternal Health Week."
+The TODAY sho named Carter one of the "funniest parents on social media" four times in 2020 and 2021.
+In 2023, she won a Folio Eddie Award for an open letter in Parents magazine titled "An Open Letter to Black Birthing People During Black Maternal Health Week".

 Other work

-In 2020, Carter trademarked "Mompreneur and Me," a national professional development event for female business owners and their children.
+In 2020, Carter trademarked "Mompreneur and Me", a national professional development event for female business owners and their children.
 She is an angel investor in Lilu, a breast pumping device, Cradlewise, an AI-powered smart crib and bassinet, and beauty tech company MYAVANA.

-In 2023, Carter hosted a podcast for Bright Horizons titled “The Work-Life Equation."
+In 2023, Carter hosted a podcast for Bright Horizons titled "The Work-Life Equation".
 Guests included Minda Harts, Indra Nooyi, and Deborah Cox.